This page appears only when the Node.js bundled plugin is enabled in the Installed tab of the Settings | Plugins page as described in Install plugins.

 In this field, specify the default Node.js interpreter for the current project.
-IntelliJ IDEA will automatically use it every time you select the
+IntelliJ IDEA automatically uses it every time you select the

 Here you can choose or configure only a local Node.js interpreter, that is, a Node.js installed on your computer, or a Node.js on Windows Subsystem for Linux, see Configuring a local Node.js interpreter and Using Node.js on Windows Subsystem for Linux for details.

-Remote interpreters are configured in the Configure Node.js Remote Interpreter Dialog dialog accessible from the Run/Debug Configuration: Node.js.
-See Configuring Remote Node.js Interpreters for details.
+Remote interpreters are configured in the Configure Node.js Remote Interpreter dialog accessible from the Run/Debug Configuration: Node.js.
+See Node.js with Docker, Node.js via SSH, and Node.js with Vagrant for details.

 This read-only field shows the current version of Node.js.